Chart Color Schemes

 Health performance in Berkeley Vale is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Berkeley Vale faces significant health challenges, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Notably, both younger and older age groups have high prevalence of common health conditions.
+Berkeley Vale faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Both younger and older age groups exhibit high prevalence of common health conditions.

-Only approximately 51% (~4,727 people) of Berkeley Vale residents have private health cover, compared to 59.9% across Greater Sydney.
-Mental health issues affect 9.8% of residents, while asthma impacts 8.8%.
-Conversely, 65.8% declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-Working-age residents have above average prevalence of chronic health conditions.
-The area has 18.6% of residents aged 65 and over (1,711 people), higher than the 15.4% in Greater Sydney.
+Private health cover is relatively low at approximately 51% of the total population (~4,727 people), compared to 59.9% across Greater Sydney.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 9.8 and 8.8% of residents respectively.
+65.8% of residents claim to be completely clear of medical ailments, which is lower than the 74.6% reported in Greater Sydney.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has 18.8% of residents aged 65 and over (1,729 people), higher than the 15.4% observed in Greater Sydney.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health